kgiszewski/ArchetypeManual/02 - Configuration.md

 * Any file located in: `~/App_Plugins/Archetype/views/`
 * `~/App_Plugins/Archetype/css/archetype.css`

-Modifying these files will alter the look and feel of Archetype globally, however this is the same as modifying the core of Archetype and you'll have to make these changes after each upgrade to the next version of Archetype.
+>Modifying these files will alter the look and feel of Archetype globally, however this is the same as modifying the core of Archetype and you'll have to make these changes after each upgrade to the next version of Archetype.

 ###Per Data Type Instance##
 Archetype will allow you to also change the look and feel on a per data type basis as defined below:

 * You can completely swap out the default view with another one.
 Navigate to `Developer>Data Types` and select your Archetype.
 Update the configuration property `View File` with a path to your new view file. v7.3+ users will find this under the `Custom Style/Script Options`.
+It's easiest to start with a copy of the `~/App_Plugins/Archetype/Views/archetype.default.html` file, make your changes and save it as a new view.
+Just remember to point your Archetype to the new view.
+* Next you can add CSS and JS conditionally to a page.
+Since Umbraco is a pretty much a single page app, you can inject a CSS and/or a JS file by simply specifying a path to a CSS or JS file in the Archetype configuration.
+Again v7.3+ users will find this under the `Custom Style/Script Options`.
+* Lastly, you can also quickly add a class to an Archetype for styling or JS purposes by specifying the `Custom Wrapper Class` field in the configuration.
+>Note that these changes are resistant to upgrades of Archetype and will be kept without any worries unlike the global changes in the previous section.